zio3/SharpToolsMCP/README.md

-# SharpTools: AI-Powered C# Code Analysis & Modification Engine
+# SharpTools: Roslyn Powered C# Analysis & Modification MCP Server

 SharpTools is a robust service designed to empower AI agents with advanced capabilities for understanding, analyzing, and modifying C# codebases.
 It leverages the .NET Compiler Platform (Roslyn) to provide deep static analysis and precise code manipulation, going far beyond simple text-based operations.